hylo-lang/specification/spec.md

     - If `s` is the lexical scope of an extension or conformance declaration, `qslookup(n, s) = qslookup(n, s')` where `s'` is the lexical scope of the declaration of the extended type.

 ## Program and linkage
+[Research C++ Modules spec; check this section]

-1. A program consists of one or more module declarations linked together.
+1. A program consists of one or more moduleslinked together.

 2. A name is said to have linkage when it may denote the same entity as a name introduced by a declaration in another scope.